Basket Setting vs. Prong Setting: Understanding the Differences

 Either way, it’s an essential feature — if the engagement ring is a team, the setting is the glue guy.
 We’ve already broken down some of the most common types of ring settings, but we thought it was worth taking the discussion to the subcategory level.
-Let’s explore the differences between the most common engagement ring setting and its most common variation: prong and basket settings.
+Let’s explore the differences between the most common engagement ring setting and its most common variations: prong and basket settings.

-Here’s the basic version: Basket settings are just prong settings with horizontal elements.
+Learn More About the Most Popular Types of Ring SettingsHere’s the basic version: Basket settings are just prong settings with horizontal elements.

 If you want to understand why rings incorporate this extra basket feature or choose to stick with the classic prong setting found in many solitaire engagement rings, we’ve got it all bundled together for you.